Looking after our team in lockdown, and beyond

 We take a flexible approach to work.
 We don’t expect work to come first for our team (that should be reserved for family, friends and health) and so we’ve always been open to our team members taking extra time off, working from home, or moving working hours when needed.

 In recent years we have made this policy.
 All of our employees now have the right to flexible hours and to work from home up to 2 days a week.
-Although these were already established practices for some, we found that making it official (i.e. writing this into employee contracts) saw an immediate increase in uptake.
+Although these were already established practices for some, we found that making it official (i.e. writing this into contracts) saw an immediate increase in uptake.

 However, flexibility is about more than just the option to work from home or take flexitime.
-It’s also about the culture of the office and the messages that management gives the team - explicitly and implicitly.
+It’s also about the culture of the office and the messages that management give the team - explicitly and implicitly.

 Offering ‘flexibility’ within a culture that does not value it, can feel like a trap for employees.
 The offer of flexibility is meaningless if a company is simultaneously encouraging unsustainable work practices.
 In companies with a workaholic culture, employees who choose to use their flexitime (or even just to go home on time!) may find themselves given less acknowledgement and fewer opportunities than their more desk-bound peers.
 Even the threat of an employee needing more flexibility can be justification enough for some employers to penalise individuals - an estimated 54,000 women lose their jobs every year simply for getting pregnant, according to Pregnant Then Screwed.